jonalo1110/sports-shuttle-prototype/README.md

 # SportsShuttle – Driver App

 A mobile transportation platform for youth sports clubs that connects trusted drivers with parents and players.
+Designed and prototyped in **Figma** using **UI/UX principles** (minimalist layouts + accessibility-focused design).
 The Driver App streamlines ride management by enabling drivers to view booking requests, manage active rides, and communicate with families.

 ---